gemusehandler/NEBacademy/pages/04.hubs/03._central/07.thuis/blog.md

 ---

 # Create carbon neutral buildings
 ## training, upskilling, and reskilling the construction ecosystem

+The NEB Academy’s mission is to achieve a carbon-neutral, beautiful, sustainable, and inclusive transformation of the building sector.